 - 708.19-1.
 A plea hearing shall take place on a date which allows reasonable time for the parties to prepare but is within forty-five (45) days after the filing of a petition, unless the Court enters an order finding good cause to go outside of the time limits. - 708.19-2.
 If a petition is not contested, the Court shall set a date for the dispositional hearing which allows reasonable time for the parties to prepare but is within forty-five (45) days after the plea hearing, unless the Court enters an order finding good cause to go outside the time limits.
+If

-If all the parties agree and the Department has submitted a court report pursuant to section 708.21, the Court may proceed immediately with the dispositional hearing. - 708.19-3.
-If the petition is contested, the Court shall set a date for the fact-finding hearing which allows reasonable time for the parties to prepare but is within sixty (60) days after the plea hearing, unless the Court enters an order finding good cause to go outside the time limits. - 708.19-4.
-Before accepting an admission or plea of no contest of the alleged facts in a petition, the Court shall: - (a) Address the parties present and determine that the plea of no contest or admission is made voluntarily with understanding of the nature of the acts alleged in the petition and the potential outcomes; - (b) Establish whether any promises or threats were made to elicit the plea of no contest or admission; and - (c) Make inquiries that establish a factual basis for the plea of no contest or admission.
+- all the parties agree and the Department has submitted a court report pursuant to section 708.21, the Court may proceed immediately with the dispositional hearing. - 708.19-3.
+If the petition is contested, the Court shall set a date for the fact-finding hearing which allows reasonable time for the parties to prepare but is within sixty (60) days after the plea hearing, unless the Court enters an order finding good cause to go outside the time limits.